hokiespurs/airportmap/README.md

 ```

 **main.js**
-First, a colormap is generated and added to the head as `css` styles named `.marker-color-<1-9>` to so that the markers may be colored easily.
+First, a colormap is generated using [chroma.js](https://github.com/gka/chroma.js/) and added to the head as `css` styles named `.marker-color-<1-9>` to so that the markers may be colored easily.
 A color offset is used to skip the first very light color in the colormap.
 ``` javascript
 // Generate Colormap
 var coloroffset = 2; // skip first yellow colormaps